How to sell your dental practice successfully with these 5 tips

-Having spent a number of years as a practice owner, you may now be looking to ease off a little.
-Or, you have built up a large patient list, have an excellent reputation and feel that the time is right to maximise your profits.
-Whatever your reason for selling your dental practice, you’ll want to ensure that the process is well organised and stress free.
-Below are five helpful tips to help you achieve the best possible outcome.
+Alternatively, you have built up an extensive patient list, have an excellent reputation, and feel the time is right to maximise your profits.
+Whatever your reason for selling your dental practice, you’ll want to ensure the process is well-organised and stress-free.

-If you have a patient plan, ensure that it is maintained.
-A coherent patient plan will tell a lender that cash flow is steady.
+If you have a patient plan, ensure it is well maintained, as a coherent plan will tell a lender that cash flow is steady.
 Again, this will make it easier for buyers to get funding in place.

-Have copies of all contracts readily available, including associate contracts and those of employees.
-You will have service contracts with a number of providers and records of those should be kept too.
-Having a PDF/scanned folder of all those documents on a storage drive/disk helps immensely – label them appropriately so they are easier to search.
+Ensure you have copies of all contracts readily available, including your employees’ and associates’ contracts.
+You will have service contracts with a number of providers, and records of those should be kept, too.
+Having a PDF or scanned folder of all those documents on a storage drive helps immensely.
+Make sure to label them appropriately so they are easier to search.

-Consider what changes and improvements can be made to the business to make it a more attractive prospect.
+Consider what changes and improvements can be made to the business to make it more attractive to prospective buyers.
 Are your policies, procedures and contractual documents up to date and readily available?
-A prospective buyer will want to see that the practice is running effectively and efficiently, and that staff members are being properly managed.
+A prospective buyer will want to see that the practice runs effectively and efficiently and that staff members are properly managed.

-Whilst there is limited benefit to upgrading equipment, ensure that any broken equipment is fixed and servicing is up to date.
-It is also worth considering how the practice looks, and undertaking a limited amount of cosmetic repairs to ensure that the premises look clean and fit for purpose.
+Whilst there is limited benefit to upgrading equipment, ensure that any broken equipment is fixed, and servicing is up to date.
+It is also worth considering how the practice looks and undertaking a limited number of cosmetic repairs to ensure that the premises look clean and fit for purpose.

 It is likely that any purchaser will ask you to remain at the practice for a period of time to ensure a frictionless transition.
 Have in mind exactly what you are and are not willing to agree to.
 Don’t agree to remain at work for the sake of a quick sale if, for example, you intend to retire weeks later.

-At this stage the parties will commence the due diligence process.
-This can be complex and time-consuming process, which will require the disclosure of information relating to all aspects of your business.
-You must be prepared for full disclosure and be ready to answer all questions asked of you.
+At this stage, the parties will commence the due diligence process.
+This can be a complex and time-consuming process, requiring the disclosure of information relating to all aspects of your business.
+Therefore, you must be prepared for full disclosure and be ready to answer all questions asked of you.

 Please note that the information contained in this article was correct at the time of writing.
 There may have been updates to the law since the article was written which may affect the information and advice given therein.